 Another prevalent dental ailment affecting young children is that of gum disease.
 Gum disease refers to the inflammation of the gingiva or soft tissue surrounding the teeth.
 Similar to cavities, the inflammation is also caused by plaque and bacteria, when they grow and spread below the gum line.
 Left untreated, early-stage gum disease (gingivitis) can advance into periodontitis and severely damage your child’s tooth, thereby requiring extraction or leading to eventual tooth loss.

 Your child’s best defense against gum disease is to go for regular dental checks.
 Early-stage gum problems can be treated with minimally invasive methods, while delayed treatment may lead to complex dental procedures and even surgery

 Contact us today to schedule a dental assessment for your child.
 Managing their teeth and alignment early can prevent future problems from occurring after their secondary set of teeth erupt.
 If your child is fearful or uncooperative, our specially trained team can quell their nerves or recommend gentle sedation dentistry.
 That way your child can receive the dental treatment they need in fewer visits.

 We believe that it is of great importance in making your child’s first and future dental visits as positive and enjoyable as possible.

-We recommend your child’s first dental visit be when they have their first baby tooth.
+We recommend your child’s first pediatric dental visit be when they have their first baby tooth.
 Most children will have their baby teeth between 2-3 years of age.
-Around 18 months to 2 years is a good time to start to get your child comfortable with the dental environment.
+Around 18 months to 2 years is a good time to start to get your child comfortable with the pediatric dental environment.